Color, 1989, 124m.

 Confined to a low-security mental institution, troubled Fenix (Axel Jodorowsky) is haunted by his childhood in a circus where his domineering ringleader father, Orgo (Stockwell), marked him for life with a painful eagle tattoo and fooled around with the libidinous tattooed female half of his knife-throwing act (Tixou).
 Meanwhile his mother, Concha (Guerra), is a religious fanatic devoted to a fictitious saint, the titular Santa Sangre, a young girl whose rape and dismemberment resulted in a sacred, never-drying pool of holy blood.
 When Concha catches her spouse in the act one night, she douses his crotch with acid and loses both her arms to his knife blades as a result before he slashes his own throat.
 However, years later in the institution, she returns to lure Fenix back out in the world where he can serve as her new arms on a strange journey involving performance art and murder.

-After many, many years of American unavailability, Santa Sangre finally rose again courtesy of Severin on both DVD and Blu-Ray.
-(Only the DVD was available for review at this time, but expect an update when the HD version arrives.)
-The transfer is definitely a surprise compared to the artificially tweaked version most people have come to accept; several outdoor scenes looked more muted and naturalistic in comparison, though the rich reds and blues pop through when they should (especially when blood appears, which is quite frequently).
-The main audio option is the original English track in 2.0 stereo (despite the relooping of some minor characters, English is the original language of the film), along with Italian and Spanish mono tracks and optional English captions.
+After many, many years of American unavailability, Santa Sangre finally rose again courtesy of Severin on both DVD and Blu-ray in 2011.
+The transfer definitely improved over the artificially tweaked version most people had come to accept; several outdoor scenes looked more muted and naturalistic in comparison, though the black levels were visibly off with a pale, milky look that robbed some of the colors of their intended intensity.
+The main audio option is the original English track in 2.0 DTS-HD MA stereo (despite the looping of some actors, English is the original language of the film), along with Italian and Spanish mono tracks and optional English captions.
 The Jodorowsky/Jones commentary is carried over here as well along with the American and Japanese trailers, an expanded selection of deleted scenes (from a workprint) with Jodorowsky commentary, and bonus Severin promos for Gwendoline, The Hairdresser's Husband, In the Folds of the Flesh, Psychomania, and What?, whose shared audience probably numbers in the double digits.

 For supplements, the real riches lie on disc two.
-Chief among these is the incredible 96-minute "Forget Everything You have Ever Seen: The World of Santa Sangre," which features new interviews with virtually all of the surviving principals.
+Chief among these is the incredible "Forget Everything You Have Ever Seen: The World of Santa Sangre" (96m38s) which features new interviews with virtually all of the surviving principals.
 Three of the Jodorowskys (Alejandro, Axel, and Adan), Guerra, Boswell, Dennison, and Tixou are just a few of the interview subjects here, and the entire saga of its making is covered in fascinating detail.
 The director and his sons don't pull any punches talking about the film, including the director's slapping incident with Adan and its unexpected payoff and a lengthy period of estrangement with Axel during the latter part of shooting.
 Dennison (who is really deaf and speaks with a voice interpreter) is vivacious and has some great moments as well, especially when she talks about the first time she summoned up the nerve to confront the director over a problematic scene.
-Boswell's participation is a bit limited but covers the ground of his score well enough, while the still gorgeous Guerra talks about the development of her wild pantomime routine (originated from a Jorodowsky piece written for Marcel Marceau) and the hilarious, bawdy technique she used to walk as one with Axel during the intense climax.
-Easily worth the price of the disc all by itself.
-Also included is Jonathan Ross' great For One Week Only episode devoted to Jodorowsky (with some unrelated film clips dropped due to copyright considerations); along with the director it includes some other surprising interview subjects including Marceau, Dennis Hopper, and Omar Sharif.
-Also included is a short but interesting video overview of Goyo Cardenas (the real-life serial killer of prostitutes who inspired the film), the stage Q&A with Jodorowsky from the previous UK disc, a colorful 2003 interview with the director more about his overall influences and thematic concerns, a seven-minute Jodorowsky chat with (an unseen) Simon Boswell, a perplexing (and very brief) short film called "Blink" by Boswell which involves shooting the filmmaker's face, the "Echeck" short film (with optional filmmaker commentary this time), and a nifty music video for "Close Your Eyes," the title song from Boswell's highly recommended album, which features Jodorowsky speaking in a hypnotic voice intercut with wildly edited Santa Sangre clips.
-Obviously, this is one formidable release for a truly wonderful film whose stature continues to grow every year.
+Boswell's participation is a bit limited but covers the ground of his score well enough, while the still stunning Guerra talks about the development of her wild pantomime routine (adapted from a Jorodowsky piece written for Marcel Marceau) and the hilarious, bawdy technique she used to walk as one with Axel during the intense climax.